Ewert-Technologies/notarytool-gradle/README.md

 of macOS, Windows and Linux.

 ## Background
-Apple requires that all software application for macOS need to be notarized, in order to give "*even more confidence in your macOS software*", see
+Apple requires that all software applications for macOS need to be notarized, in order to give "*even more confidence in your macOS software*", see
 [Notarizing macOS software before distribution](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution).
 Originally, applications were notarized using a command line tool called `altool`.
 Apple has now switched to using a new command line tool called `notarytool`